 To effectively define success and then beat expectations marketers must understand that Marketing Performance has two main drivers: Marketing Execution and Marketing Performance Management (see below):

 - Marketing Execution is all market-facing activities; ranging from over-arching global campaigns to individual field events.
 Execution is the muscle behind everything the marketing organization does.

 - Marketing Performance Management (or MPM) s the processes, technologies and actions used by marketing organizations to plan marketing activities, evaluate marketing’s results against established goals, and make more impactful decisions.

 The strategy and execution (or tactics) within marketing are each important, but should not stand alone.
 Organizations often struggle when too much time and resources are spent on execution.
 Without cognizant, constant efforts towards MPM, marketing becomes decentralized and disjointed, which makes it ineffective.

 Finally, at the most successful organizations, MPM is a strategic role that falls on Marketing Operations and with the Marketing Executives.
 In order to take control of Marketing Performance, marketers must spend the proper amount of energy on the strategy and plans.

 When thinking about Marketing Performance and how it can drive your organization towards success, we have 3 suggested takeaways:

 - Take control and define the targets or objectives marketing should be measured against.
 Don’t settle for vanity metrics, go deep and challenge your team to create impact.

-- Remember there are two parts that go into Marketing Performance: MPM and Execution.
-They are equally important, treat them that way or you may struggle.
+- Remember there are two parts to Marketing Performance: Marketing Performance Management (MPM) and Execution.
+They are equally important — treat them that way, or you may struggle.

 - Don’t expect instant perfection, look to make progress rather than solving all the marketing problems in one cycle.